The time of year that most of us has anticipated is upon us. Halloween Season. And nothing’s more important than the Halloween Horror Nights Icons.

 While featured in several Halloween Horror Nights, he was never the HHN icon he was supposed to be in the event’s 11th year with Jack.

-He was meant to be the icon that year and be featured in the RUN house but due to the nature of his story and the 9-11 attacks, he was quickly shelved.
+He was meant to be the icon that year and be featured in the RUN house but due to the nature of his story and the September 2001 tragedy, he was quickly shelved.

-In this year’s event, he will be within two scare zones, 30 years 30 Fears and Lights Camera Hacktion: Eddie’s Revenge.
+In the 2021 event, he was in two scare zones, 30 years 30 Fears and Lights Camera Hacktion: Eddie’s Revenge.

 7 Best Halloween Horror Nights Icons RANKED